cocoa-xu/geofinder/README.md

 Adding a `country` info to each image in the iNaturist annotation JSON file.

-This software is developed for my own usage when pre-processing the iNaturist daya, and if it happens to be useful to you, I'll be very glad and hope it can help you.
+This software is developed for my own usage when pre-processing the iNaturist dataset, and if it happens to be useful to you, I'll be very glad and hope it can help you

 ### Usage